Chapter 2

 Macquarie’s Sydney

 When Hannah Brown arrived in New South Wales in July 1814, the colony was under Governor Lachlan Macquarie, a leader with an ambitious vision to reshape the colony from a penal outpost into a thriving society.
 Often hailed as the “Father of Australia,” Macquarie was determined to create a structured, self-sufficient community, and his administration undertook ambitious public works projects to achieve it.
-Under his leadership, roads, bridges, hospitals, and marketplaces sprang up in Sydney, laying the foundation for a more organized colony.
+Under his leadership, roads, bridges, hospitals, and marketplaces sprang up in Sydney, laying the foundation for a more organised colony.
+Macquarie was also intent on expanding the reach of the colony, encouraging exploration beyond the Blue Mountains and establishing inland settlements such as Bathurst, which marked the beginning of sustained European expansion into the interior.

-Macquarie’s building projects were central to this transformation and provided convicts with both labour and a potential path to redemption.
-From government buildings to churches such as Hyde Park Barracks and St. James Church, Macquarie relied on convict labour for nearly all aspects of construction.
+Macquarie’s building projects were central to this transformation of the colony and provided convicts with both labour and, in some cases, a path to redemption.
+From government buildings to churches such as Hyde Park Barracks and St. James Church, Macquarie relied heavily on convict labour for nearly all aspects of construction.
 Historian Grace Karskens, in The Colony, described how convicts were seen “not as individuals but as a labour force to be exploited and controlled,” a perception that limited their freedoms despite their essential role in the colony’s growth.
-This dual approach—offering convicts the chance to contribute to society and enforcing strict control—characterized much of Macquarie’s vision.
-Historian Manning Clark observed that Macquarie’s desire for progress was “tempered by a deep authoritarian streak.”
+This dual approach—offering convicts the chance to contribute while enforcing strict control—characterised much of Macquarie’s vision.
+Manning Clark observed that Macquarie’s desire for progress was “tempered by a deep authoritarian streak.”

 To the Coal River Penal Settlement